intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 In this tutorial, we will show you:
-1. How to prepare for the environment before submit your program to Yarn;
+* How to prepare for the environment before submit your program to Yarn;
-2. How to run the BigDL program on Yarn on multiple ways:
+* How to run the BigDL program on Yarn on multiple ways;
-* Use a built-in function
-* Use a BigDL provided script
-* Use a spark-submit script

 # Key Concepts (To Do)